dlang-community/awesome-d/README.md

 ## Javascript
 * [higgs](https://github.com/higgsjs/Higgs) -  Higgs JavaScript Virtual Machine, implemented in D.

+## Basic

+* [hunt](https://github.com/huntlabs/hunt) - A refined core library for D programming language.
+The module has concurrency / collection / event / io / logging / text / serialize and more.
+* [hunt-time](https://github.com/huntlabs/hunt-time) - A time library and similar to Joda-time and Java.time api.
+* [hunt-validation](https://github.com/huntlabs/hunt-validation) - A data validation library for DLang based on hunt library.

 ## Containers
 * [EMSI containers](https://github.com/economicmodeling/containers) -  Containers that do not use the GC